14 February 2017

 Head: Dr Natalia Hurtós and Dr Pere Ridao

 Development of a graphic user interface for a program that will allow to maps similar to Google Maps to be constructed, but underwater.
-The Centre of Research in Underwater Robotics (CIRS) currently has a set of methods and toolkits that enable construction of elevation maps, orthophotomosaics with acoustic images and/or optics.
+The Research Centre in Underwater Robotics (CIRS) currently has a set of methods and toolkits that enable elevation maps, orthophotomosaics with acoustic images and/or optics, to be developed.
 The algorithms that allow the maps to be constructed are currently a set of general-purpose scripts interconnected among them to allow maps to be constructed.
 During this placement, we would like you to construct a graphic user interface that allows maps to be constructed in a more user-friendly way by writing the relevant scripts.
 The candidate will program in C++ and QT to develop a multi-platform application that works in Windows and Linux.
 We are looking for a candidate with initiative, interest in and willingness to learn, open to working in an interdisciplinary team of engineers to develop today the technologies of tomorrow.We are looking for a software engineer with an interest in new technologies.

 Head: Dr Arnau Oliver and Dr Xavier Lladó